mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 # Fabric TDM Library

-The TDM Library contains all the utilities required to implement a TDM project and run TDM execution processes.
+The TDM Library contains all the utilities required to implement a TDM project and to run TDM execution processes.
+It holds the following:

-The TDM Library must be imported to the Fabric project created for the TDM and contains the following:

 - Shared Objects.
 - TDM LU.
 - TDM_LIBRARY LU.

+Note that the TDM Library must be imported to the Fabric project created for the TDM.

 ### TDM Library - Shared Objects